An Optimal Execution Problem with Market Impact: Examples

-The proof is in Section \ref{proof_th_eg}.
-We notice that the right-hand side of (\ref {eg}) is equal to $Ju(w,\varphi ,s)$ and converges to $w+\varphi s$ as $\alpha \downarrow 0$, which is the profit gained by choosing the execution strategy of so-called block liquidation such that a trader sells all shares $\varphi $ at $t = 0$ when there is no market impact.
-Theorem \ref {th_eg} implies that the optimal strategy in this case is to execute all shares dividing infinitely in infinitely short time at $t = 0$.
-This is almost the same as a block liquidation at the initial time, and a trader does not delay the execution time (although MI lowers the profit of the execution.)
-Therefore we cannot see the essential influence of the MI in this example.
+The right side of (\ref {eg}) converges to $w+\varphi s$ as $\alpha \downarrow 0$, which is the profit gained by choosing the so-called block liquidation execution strategy, that is, by a trader selling all shares $\varphi $ at $t = 0$ when there is no MI.
+Theorem \ref {th_eg} implies that the optimal strategy in this case is to liquidate all shares, dividing infinitely within an infinitely short time at $t = 0$.
+This is almost the same as a block liquidation at the initial time, and the trader does not delay the execution time (although MI lowers the profit from the liquidation).
+Therefore, we cannot see any essential influence of the MI in this example.